mjordan/drupal_field_limit_tester/README.md

 PHP script that generates a simple Drupal 8 module that installs however many fields you want.

 The resulting module tests the limits of a Drupal instance and is NOT intended to be installed on production instances.
 In fact, it might bork your Drupal instance.
+It might be a good idea to spin up a sacrificial instance just to use this on, especially if you set the number of fields to some crazy number like 1000.

 This script comes with absolutely no warranty.
-By reading this sentence you give up all rights to blame its author if your Drupal instance blows up real good.
+By reading this sentence you give up all rights to blame its author if your Drupal instance [blows up real good](https://www.youtube.com/watch?v=uHkvD7-u7y8).

 # Usage